omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 # Vaults
 Vaults are used to deposit funds and, indirectly, to withdraw funds via the exit game.

+A deposit to Plasma Framework means that it is moving fund from Root chain (Ethereum) to the Child chain (or Plasma chain).
+A withdrawal means the opposite, which is the action to move fund from Child chain back to Root chain.
+A withdrawal must only be indirectly initiated by a canonical exit.

 ## Vault contract
 A vault is a contract that holds custody of tokens transferred to the Plasma Framework.
 Each vault has a unique `vaultId` as an identifier used in the Plasma Framework.
 You can retrieve a vault's contract address from the  `PlasmaFramework`: